Skip to main content

 Disclaimer

 *No purchase necessary.
 Must be 18 years or older to enter.
 One entry per person if ballot received via USPS.
 Four entries per person if ballot is submitted online.
 WSECU employees and elected volunteers and their families are not eligible.
 Membership required for entry.
 Non-voters are also eligible to enter only by mailing their name, address and telephone number to: WSECU Marketing Department, PO Box WSECU, Olympia, WA 98507.
 Mail-in and online entries must arrive no later than Feb.
-17, 2025.
+17, 2026.
 Need not be present to win.
 Ten winners will be chosen by random drawing at the offices of SBS by Feb.
-28, 2025, and winners will be notified in March 2025.
+28, 2026, and winners will be notified in March 2026.
 Each drawing has a cash value of $250.00 for the winner and $250.00 donation made by WSECU to a nonprofit of the winner’s choice.
 The selected nonprofit must be registered as a 501(c)(3) with the WA Secretary of State.
 By participating in the drawing, you agree to give WSECU exclusive use of your name, story, and nonprofit for newsletter, web and/or any media we deem necessary.
 Odds of winning depend on the number of entries received.
 Winners may be responsible for applicable state or federal taxes.
-For a list of prize winners, contact the credit union within 30 days of Feb.
-28, 2025, by mailing your name, address, telephone number and email address to: WSECU Marketing Department, PO BOX WSECU, Olympia, WA 98507.
+For a list of prize winners, contact the credit union by March 31, 2026, by mailing your name, address, telephone number and email address to: WSECU Marketing Department, PO BOX WSECU, Olympia, WA 98507.

 Your perspective is important to us and helps us see where we’re hitting the mark and where there might be areas to improve.